nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanomedical:** Pertaining to or characteristic of nanotechnology applications in medicine.

-### Expanded Definition and Usage\nBiomedical nanotechnology represents a revolutionary shift in how medical interventions and diagnostics are performed, offering unprecedented precision and efficiency.
+### Expanded Definition and Usage:
+Biomedical nanotechnology represents a revolutionary shift in how medical interventions and diagnostics are performed, offering unprecedented precision and efficiency.
 It has paved the way for new forms of treatment that can pinpoint disease at the cellular and molecular levels, such as in the case of oncological therapies that selectively target cancer cells.
 Additionally, this field enhances diagnostic accuracy through the development of highly sensitive nanosensors and imaging agents capable of detecting diseases in their earliest stages.

 The structure of this lexical dictionary entry allows for a comprehensive understanding of biomedical nanotechnology, highlighting its significance, applications, and the intricate relationships between various lexical categories.
 This approach not only clarifies the definition and scope of biomedical nanotechnology but also enhances communication and knowledge sharing among professionals and researchers in the field.